by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 Get Help With Oregon Sick Time Compliance

-Businesses that struggle with maintaining productivity when employees take time off under Oregon Sick Time, may want to consider employee scheduling software as a solution.
-So that when employees take leave such as Oregon Sick Time, you can ensure your schedule accounts for it.
+Businesses that struggle with maintaining productivity when employees take time off under Oregon Sick Time may want to consider employee scheduling software as a solution, so that when employees take leave, such as Oregon Sick Time, you can ensure your schedule accounts for it.

 Guest Author: Scott Herson-Hord